Aging & Health A to Z

-The female hormone, estrogen (alone or combined with progesterone) used to be prescribed to most women upon reaching menopause to prevent bone loss.
-However, it is now rarely used because of recent findings linking it to increased risks of blood clots (deep vein thrombosis), endometrial cancer, breast cancer, and possibly heart disease.
-The drugs listed above are now considered “first-line” osteoporosis treatments instead.
+Women reaching menopause used to be prescribed the female hormone estrogen (alone or combined with progesterone).
+This was to prevent bone loss.
+However, it is now rarely used because of recent findings linking it to increased risks of health issues.
+These include deep vein thrombosis (blood clots), endometrial cancer, breast cancer, and possibly heart disease.
+The medications listed above are now considered “first-line” osteoporosis treatments instead.
 If you are considering taking hormone therapy, or are already taking it, discuss the risks with your healthcare provider.

 Posted: March 2012